BINF3101-yohe/Lab4_de_novo_assembly_part2/README.md

 squeue -u unccusername
 ```

-IF THIS STEP DOES NOT WORK - EMAIL Dr. LABELLA IMMEDIATELY!
+IF THIS STEP DOES NOT WORK - EMAIL Dr. YOHE IMMEDIATELY!

 When the assembly is done you will see a file called "slurm-number.out" that will be the report of the run